ChristopheZhao/arxiv-paper-renamer/README.md

 ## Installation

 ### Method 1: Easy Install (Recommended)
-1. Download the latest release from our [Releases Page](https://github.com/yourusername/arxiv-paper-renamer/releases)
+1. Download the latest release 'extension.zip' from our [Releases Page](https://github.com/ChristopheZhao/arxiv-paper-renamer/releases)
 2. Unzip the downloaded file
 3. Open Chrome and go to `chrome://extensions/`
 4. Enable "Developer mode" in the top right